fenago/kafka-training/labs/lab6.6/README.md

 Welcome to the session 6 lab 6.
 The work for this lab is done in `~/kafka-training/lab6.6`.
 In this lab, you are going to implement consumers with many threads.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/041c2c546e513a3481289ca16fe11cd4).

 ## Lab Consumer with many threads